Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Numerical simulations

 From Eq.~\eqref{eq:fla2d-analytical-solution}, it follows that the associated number density $n (\bm{x}_d,t)$ with initial condition $n (\bm{x}_0,t) = n_{0}$ evolving according to Eq.~\eqref{eq:Lagrangian-COM} is given by

 It is then possible to numerically evaluate the Eulerian number density field in this case using Eq.~\eqref{eq:fla2d-nd-sol} and the parametric solutions given in Eq.~\eqref{eq:fla2d-analytical-solution}.
 The droplet field includes a multi-valued region containing separate layers of a fold, with the envelope of this fold occurring along the top edge of the spray, and the other boundary of the multi-valued region presenting an internal discontinuity within the spray.
 The analytical solution from Eqs.~\eqref{eq:fla2d-analytical-solution} and \eqref{eq:fla2d-nd-sol} is graphically depicted as a steady-state distribution in ${x}$--${y}$ space in Figure \eqref{fig:2a}, where the droplet number density field is reconstructed on a uniform Cartesian grid with spacing of $\Delta {x} = \Delta {y} = 0.0025$.
-In this example the value of the parameter $\epsilon$ used to define the interval in which droplets are injected in Eq.~\eqref{eq:fla2d-x-ic} is taken to be $\epsilon = 0.05$, and a total of 101 droplets are injected uniformly over the interval $\bm{x} \in ([-\epsilon,\epsilon],0)$ at the start of the simulation.
+In this example the value of the parameter $\epsilon$ used to define the interval in which droplets are injected in Eq.~\eqref{eq:fla2d-x-ic} is taken to be $\epsilon = 0.05$, with a total of 101 droplets being injected uniformly over $\bm{x} \in ([-\epsilon,\epsilon],0)$ at the start of the simulation, giving a value of $\Delta x_{d0} = 0.001$.